-Note: If flow rate is inadequate, a pop-up message notifies you to increase the flow.
+Note: If flow rate is inadequate, a pop-up message will notify to increase the flow.

-- 7. At a flow rate of 6.0 GPM, the heat engine starts. - 8.
-Press HIGH FIRE on the display screen. - 9.
-Allow three minutes of operation at High Fire. - 10.
-Record "initial output" in Hire Fire Recorded Values table.
+- 7. At at a flow rate of 6.0 GPM, Top Heat Engine will start. - 8.
+Allow three minutes of operation at High Fire.

-- 11. If the CO2 values are within appropriate range, proceed to Step 12, otherwise continue. - a.
-Use a flat-blade screwdriver to turn the High Fire screw clockwise to decrease and counterclockwise to increase the $CO_2$ value. - b.
-Adjust in 1⁄4 turn increments. - c.
-Wait three minutes to stabilize flue gas readings and recheck values. - d.
+- 9. Record "initial output" in Hire Fire Recorded Values table. - 10.
+If the ${\rm CO_2}$ values are within appropriate range, proceed to Step 10, otherwise continue. - a.
+Use a flat blade screwdriver to turn the High Fire screw clockwise to decrease and counterclockwise to increase the CO2 value. - b.
+Adjust in 1⁄4 turn increments. - Wait three minutes to stabilize flue gas readings and recheck values. - d.
 Adjust until values fall with specified range.

-12. After the desired values are achieved, record the new High Fire CO2 "adjusted values" in the table.
+11. Once the desired values are achieved, record the new High Fire CO2 "adjusted values" in the table.